Okounkov's conjecture via BPS Lie algebras: Maulik-Okounkov Yangians

 By Remark \ref{rem: larger framing elements in the yangian}, the operators $\psi(\beta)$ and $\psi(\lambda)$ belong to $\Yang^{\MO}_Q$.
 They can be written more evocatively as follows.
 Let $\ket{\ff'}\in \NakMod^T_{Q,\ff',\ul{0}}$ be the vacuum, i.e. the class $1$ under the isomorphism $\NakMod^T_{Q,\ff',\ul{0}}\cong \HO_T$.
 Let also $\bra{\ff'}\in (\NakMod^T_{Q,\ff'})^\vee$ be its dual.
 Then for a given $\beta\in \NakMod^T_{\ff',\dd'}$, the class $\psi(\beta)$ is the raising operator:

 Similarly, the operator $\psi(\lambda)$ associated to a class $\lambda\in (\NakMod^T_{Q,\ff',\dd'})^{\vee}$ is the lowering operator

 and hence is zero if $\dd''<\dd'$.
 Notice in particular that the vacuum $\ket{\ff''}$ is a lowest weight vector, in the sense that it is killed by the subalgebra $\fn_Q^{\MO,T, -}$ and rescaled by $\bar\fh^{\MO,T}_Q$.
-In Proposition \ref{MO_lowest_weights}, we will use the Beilinson-Bernstein-Deligne-Gabber decomposition theorem to construct non-vacuum lowest weight vectors from intersection cohomology.
+In Proposition \ref{MO_lowest_weights}, we will use the Beilinson--Bernstein--Deligne--Gabber decomposition theorem to construct non-vacuum lowest weight vectors from intersection cohomology.

 The following proposition is very useful for beginning to get a handle on the Lie algebra $\fg^{\MO,T}_Q$. \begin{proposition}\cite[Prop.5.3.4, Prop.5.3.8]{MO19} Fix $\dd'\in \BoN^{Q_0}$, and pick $\ff'=\delta_i$ with $i\in\supp(\dd')$.
 Then the weight space $\fg^{\MO,T}_{Q,\dd'}$ is spanned by operators $\psi(\beta)$ for $\beta\in \NakMod^T_{Q,\ff',\dd'}$, and the weight space $\fg^{\MO,T}_{Q,-\dd'}$ is spanned by operators $\psi(\lambda)$ for $\lambda\in (\NakMod^T_{Q,\ff',\dd'})^{\vee}$. \end{proposition}